DongChen06/DCW/README.md

 - To analysis the dataset, we can run: `python commons/dataset_analysis.py`.
 - To analysis the dataset focusing on the Top-12 classes in a given folder, run: `python commons/dataset_analysis_top12.py --imageDir datasets/Dataset_final/DATA_0/val`.

-### Prepare your Own Dataset
+### (Optional) Prepare your Own Dataset
 - Label the dataset using [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/).
 - Then transfer the dataset using the above two steps to convert the dataset to YOLOv5 or COCO formats.

 ## Training and Testing
 - We trained the models for 5 replications on 5 GPUs, readers are recommended to look at the `train_cudax.sh` files.
-For instance, to run the 1st data folder, we can run:
+For instance, to run the 0st data folder, we can run:
 `bash -i train_cuda0.sh`.
 - To test the models, we can run: `bash -i test0.sh`.